wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 ## Service Mesh and Microservices

-Most in the IT industry now would be well acquainted with the meteoric rise of microservices; [9 out of 10](https://konghq.com/press-release/2022-api-microservices-report) technology leaders in fact.
-They have already transitioned in some form to _entirely distributed architectures_, paving the way for their organisations to respond quicker to changing business needs and capitalise on the elasticity of the cloud.
-Going from monolithic to microservice is not without its apparent challenges however; more moving parts equates to more overhead, that is if managed improperly.
+Most in the IT industry now would be familiar with the meteoric rise of microservices; [9 out of 10](https://konghq.com/press-release/2022-api-microservices-report) technology leaders in fact.
+That 90% have already transitioned in some form to _entirely distributed architectures_, paving the way for their organisations to respond quicker to changing business needs and capitalise on the elasticity of the cloud.
+Going from monolithic to microservice is not without its apparent challenges however; more moving parts often equates to more overhead, that is if managed improperly.

 The array of technologies in the microservices ecosystem are designed to help engineers and architects improve the **security, observability and traffic control** of an organisation's applications.

-On the heels of last year's Log4J and Log4Shell vulnerabilities*, irrespective of vertical, a zero-trust security framework is becoming a model organisations want but most are really in their infancy when it comes to adoption at 21% according this [poll](https://venturebeat.com/2022/02/15/report-only-21-of-enterprises-have-adopted-zero-trust-architecture/) from Optiv Security.
+On the heels of last year's Log4J and Log4Shell vulnerabilities*, irrespective of vertical, a zero-trust security framework is becoming a model that organisations want yet most in reality are in their infancy when it comes to adoption at 21% according this [poll](https://venturebeat.com/2022/02/15/report-only-21-of-enterprises-have-adopted-zero-trust-architecture/) from Optiv Security.

-mTLS presents an option on the table for us to work towards zero-trust.
+**mTLS** presents an option on the table for us to work towards zero-trust.

 ### What is mTLS?

-When one visits a browser with HTTPS prefixed to the URL; the browser will attempt to validate the server's certificate to make sure they're really who they say they are.
+When one visits a browser with HTTPS prefixed to the URL; the browser will attempt to validate the server's certificate to make sure they are who they really say they are.

 mTLS upholds this zero-trust paradigm, extending typical service-side SSL by _also_ requiring the client to present its certificates for validation as part of the TLS handshake.